Desi: History

-The word "Desi" comes from the Sanskrit word "Desh" meaning "country".
+The word "Desi" comes from the Sanskrit word "Desha" meaning "country".
 The word "Desi" is used to refer to something "from the country" and with time its usage shifted towards referring to people, cultures, and products of a specific region; for example, desi food, desi calendars, and desi dress.

-Desi contrasts with the Bengali and Hindustani language word vilāyati (Anglicised as "Blighty") meaning 'foreign', which more specifically came to mean 'European', and 'British; English' during the time of the British Raj in colonial India.
-The word is a loan of Indian Persian vilāyatī (ولایاتی), from vilāyat (ولایت) meaning 'Iran' and later 'Europe' or 'Britain', ultimately from Arabic wilāyah ولاية meaning 'state, province'.
+Desi contrasts with the Bengali and Hindustani language word wilāyati (Anglicised as "Blighty") meaning 'foreign', which more specifically came to mean 'European', and 'British'/'English' during the time of the British Raj in colonial India.
+The word is a loan of Indian Persian wilāyatī (ولایاتی), from wilāyat (ولایت) usually to mean 'Iran' and later 'Europe' or 'Britain'/'England', ultimately from Arabic wilāyah ولاية meaning 'state, province'.

 After the passage of the Immigration and Nationality Act of 1965, the United States dramatically increased immigration from the subcontinent.
-As increasing numbers of students from the subcontinent arrived in the US and UK, their countries of origin were colloquially referred to as '.
+As increasing numbers of students from the subcontinent arrived in the US and UK (and other Anglophonic countries such as Australia, Canada, New Zealand, etc.), their countries of origin were colloquially referred to as '.
 For example, all things Indian including Indian expatriates were referred to as "desi".

 Culture

 South Asian university students celebrate Desi culture through dance at the Ohio State University.

 "Surahi" written in Samrup Rachna calligraphy used to write Hindustani, which is widely spoken throughout the northern part of the Indian subcontinent as a lingua franca.

-Frank Anthony, an Anglo-Indian Christian leader who helped write the Constitution of India stated that unlike Europe, “[colonial] India had achieved a basic ethnic and cultural unity.” (the boundaries of colonial India include the modern-day republics of independent India, as well as what is now Pakistan and Bangladesh.)
+Frank Anthony, an Anglo-Indian Christian leader who helped write the Constitution of India stated that unlike Europe, “[colonial] India had achieved a basic ethnic and cultural unity.”
+(The boundaries of colonial India include the modern-day republics of independent India, as well as what is now Pakistan and Bangladesh.)

 In the United States, as in other countries, some diaspora desis are creating a "fusion" culture, in which foods, fashions, music, and the like from many areas of South Asia are "fused" both with each other and with elements from Western culture.
 For example, Urban Desi is a genre of music formed by the fusion of traditional South Asian music and Western urban music.
 The growing demand of popular programming for South Asians caused MTV to launch the desi-targeted television channel MTV Desi.

 In the United Kingdom, desi communities have continued the fusion culture which first emerged during the 89 year rule of the British Raj in colonial India, influencing British music, art, fashion and food.
 There are now dedicated radio stations catering to British-South Asians such as the BBC Asian Network.

 In Canada, desis have established sizable ethnic enclaves in areas such as Brampton, Ontario (suburban Toronto) and Surrey, British Columbia (suburban Vancouver).